 But I Had Successful Students Who Learned By Listening…

 It can be difficult to convince math teachers that scrapping a formal note that outlines definitions, formulas and an extensive list of examples if I expect them to “get through the curriculum”.
 After all, many students are successful when lessons are delivered primarily in a lecture format where a note is given and students sit back passively listening to the teacher while copying down the important points.
 But how many of us have actually engaged in some serious thinking about what made those students successful?
 Was it because they copied a note and listened to you?
 Unlikely.
+For example, although students can be successful from learning this way, many students would much prefer a more visual and exciting lesson.
+Taking geography as an example again, if you are looking at maps, using an online map maker could be a more interesting way to do this, if the students were to create these themselves.
+It’s about taking traditional (and successful) ways of teaching and making them a little bit more exciting for the learner.

 I’ve learned to be pretty honest with myself when it comes to reflecting on my lessons.
 When my lesson sucks, I know it and am not ashamed to say it.
 Thinking back to my days delivering a traditional note as mentioned in the previous paragraph, my successful students were those who did their homework and crammed the night before a test.
 Those who were not successful, likely did neither.
 Sure, firing off a couple examples would help some make connections, but how did they do when it came to problem solving questions that appeared to be unfamiliar?
 Not so great.